Neurology & Neurosurgery

 Veterinarians and human medical doctors are collaborating on an NIH-funded clinical trial in which the same immunotherapy

 is being used to treat people and dogs with glioma, the most aggressive form of brain cancer.
 Dogs and humans develop malignant brain tumors at about the same rate and with similar biology.
-Read more about Auburn College of Veterinary Medicine’s CANINE program.
+Information about Auburn College of Veterinary Medicine’s CANINE trial can be found here.

 Who We Are